YouTube Keyword Research Made Easier With Search (understandings of deep things)

 How To Use YouTube Search (understandings of deep things)

-Access Search (understandings of deep things) using logging into YouTube Studio and clicking on (information-giving numbers) inside the left-hand menu.
+Access Search (understanding of deep things) by logging into YouTube Studio and clicking on (information-giving numbers) in the left-hand menu.
 Once there, travel safely through the Research phase and search for a tab titled “Your visitors’ searches”.
-Here you’ll discover the top searches from your viewers or from viewers of channels just like yours.
+Here, you’ll discover the top searches from your viewers or from viewers of channels just like yours.

 Data for every search term is separated into more than one column.
-The first column shows the keywords’ expected to look (for) extent which degrees from high, to medium, to low.
-Another column points to/shows the amount of points of view your channel received from searches for that keyword in the beyond 28 days.
+The first column shows the keywords’ expected to look (for) the extent to which degrees from high, medium, to low.
+Another column points to/shows the amount of points of view your channel received from searches for that keyword in the past 28 days.
 Next, you may explore what the wider YouTube target audience is looking for by clicking on the “Searches throughout YouTube” tab.

 Type the call of a subject or a selected keyword into the search bar to get the information.
-The example above suggests results for key phrases related to the way to do matters on YouTube.
+The example above suggests results for key phrases related to how to do matters on YouTube.
 These are fundamental questions human beings are trying to find.
 You may even filter out the results to consist of content gaps only.
-This may be a good starting point for research on ability (to hold or do something) ideas for your next video.
-Search (understandings of deep things) is now rolling out; however, maintain in mind it’s within the experimental phase.
+This may be a good starting point for research on the ability (to hold or do something) ideas for your next video.
+Search (understanding of deep things) is now rolling out; however, keep in mind it’s within the experimental phase.
 That means no longer each person will have to get entry to it right away.
-YouTube says it’ll make some other statement while expanding Search (understandings of deep things) to more significant customers.
+YouTube says it’ll make another statement while expanding Search (understanding of deep things) to more significant customers.

 Share